Representation in Real Estate

 Limited Disclosure

-When a single agent is responsible for both sides, the extent to which confidential information is shared is a matter of great concern.
-For example, if the seller confides their bottom-line price to the agent, should that information be relayed to the buyer?
-There are many examples of why dual agency doesn’t serve the best interests of a buyer or a seller in a real estate transaction.
+There are so many examples of why dual agency doesn’t serve the best interests of a buyer or a seller in a real estate transaction.

 Legal Implications

 In some jurisdictions, dual agency is regulated, with laws requiring full disclosure and consent from both parties.
-But what if a consumer doesn’t fully understand what is at stake?
+But what if a buyer or seller doesn’t fully understand what is at stake?
 What if the dual agency agreement is presented as something to sign “if you want to buy or sell a property?”
-Some states and jurisdictions are better than others with regulating dual agency but there is a lack of uniformity throughout the country.
-Buyers are vulnerable to potential conflicts of interest and insufficient legal protection.
+I have heard, from buyers, of instances where this happens.

 Seek Independent Representation